AFLplusplus/AFLplusplus/docs/docs2.md

 Few fit that profile and we sent out messages to 6 people.
 We finally decided on Jana because she had a strong background in technical documentation and structuring information.
-She had no technical experience in fuzzing whatsoever, but this was a plus - of course this made the whole process longer to explain details, but overall ensured that the documentation can be read by (mostly) everyone.
+She had no technical experience in fuzzing whatsoever, but we saw that as a plus - of course this made the whole process longer to explain details, but overall ensured that the documentation can be read by (mostly) everyone.

 The project was off to a good start, but then Jana got pregnant with serious side effects that made working impossible for her for a longer time, hence